-- Flat corporate culture and the use of digital technology allow prompt sharing of information.
-People can express their own ideas regardless of their positions. - The Company abundantly invests in developing human resources and has in place a system that supports the learning of many employees who are highly motivated to improve their skills. - 3.
-Employees appear to be working with an awareness of the need to work with speed and precision. - 4.
-The Company has established an environment where employees can pursue solutions by interacting with each other and discussing matters openly.
+Hokkoku FHD. of their positions.

+2. The Company abundantly invests in developing human resources and has in place a system that supports the learning of many employees who are highly motivated to improve their skills.
+3. Employees appear to be working with an awareness of the need to work with speed and precision.

+4. The Company has established an environment where employees can pursue solutions by interacting with each other and discussing matters openly.
 The opportunity for employees of different municipalities to work together at a private company is in itself a great stimulus.
 The work experience at Hokkoku FHD provides an opportunity to consider things from multiple angles, so we hope to brush up this skill and learn to think from various points of view without being bound by preconceptions.